-Tallahassee, FL—Don Pickles, the leader of Tallahassee’s largest AA group, has been coming to meetings with the all-too-familiar weight of addiction on his shoulders for the past 11 years.
+Tallahassee, FL—Don Pickles, the leader of Tallahassee’s largest Sex Addicts Anonymous group, has been coming to meetings with the all-too-familiar weight of addiction on his shoulders for the past 11 years.
 But now, he sees that burden taking on a new form in the rapidly expanding group.
 “I know times are tough,” he says peering over a cup of coffee at the COVID-cleared streets, “but what’s going on with the group seems…unprecedented.”

 “I understand their pain.
 I’ve been there, with no one to turn to, nowhere to go.
 I get it.
 But they don’t participate, they don’t share.”

 He looks at his cup and picks it up again to sip, looking out over the now-teeming square of shouting people getting ready to protest a closed Dave and Busters.